 Access to alpine landscapes is one of the primary reasons why Chugach State Park hosts over a million visits annually.
 The Little O’Malley Peak trail leads hikers to a large alpine area called “The Ball Field,” located at the base of O’Malley Peak.
 The trail is a steep and treacherous route up the O’Malley gulley.
 About three-quarters of a mile of trail was completed in 2020, but the remaining portion is both unsafe and unsightly.

 Chugach Park Fund will continue to fundraise for our partner Alaska Trails to re-route the Little O’Malley Peak trail so it can provide hikers with a more gradual ascent.
 The resulting trail will be built to sustainable standards, preventing continued erosion and resource damage and requiring minimal maintenance.
 Trails technicians employed by Alaska Trails will complete a layout and design of the trail.
 A crew hired by Alaska Trails will construct the trail using mainly hand tools and natural materials.
 CPF will also fund one week of crew time to help complete the Middle Fork Trail improvements.

 2020 – Little O’Malley Peak Trail – Phase One Completed

 In celebration of the 50th Anniversary of Chugach State Park, the Chugach Park Fund led the effort to improve the Little O’Malley Peak trail.
-During the pandemic the project had to be done entirely by Alaska Trails, without the anticipated volunteer labor.
+During the pandemic, the project had to be done entirely by Alaska Trails, without the anticipated volunteer labor.
 CARES Act monies helped in the effort to complete phase one (the switchbacks pictured above).
-Achieving this goal was possible with the help of businesses, community organizations and individuals who care deeply about improving trials in Chugach State Park for this and future generations.
+Achieving this goal was possible with the help of businesses, community organizations, and individuals who care deeply about improving trails in Chugach State Park for this and future generations.
 The new trail provides a welcome addition to the outdoor options that are so important to Alaskans during COVID-19.

 2019 Investment – An interpretive sign at Flattop Sunnyside (formerly “backside”)